lfurzewaddock/js-tdd-kit/README.md

 ### Prettier

-Prettier configured in `.prettierrc.json` and `.prettierignore` can be run from the command line (See lint commands above), using the package 'prettier-eslint' prettier is run first then ESlint, so ESLint rules take precedence.
+Prettier configured in `.prettierrc.json` and `.prettierignore` can be run from the command line (See lint commands above), using the package `prettier-eslint` prettier is run first then ESlint, so ESLint rules take precedence.
 Webpack should be set to handle this automatically, but currently is not.

 ### Tape/TDD